-- In Fire Emblem 7, the characters of your party will be stunned at your great abilities upon victory, and especially grateful at the end of the game.
+- Fire Emblem: The Blazing Blade: The characters of your party will be stunned at your great abilities upon victory, and especially grateful at the end of the game.
 However, this is optional—you don't need to "create a tactician" for the main characters to address.

 - At the end of Hotel Mario:

-- Used in the Final Boss battle of EarthBound, to the extent that you, the player, implicitly destroy Giygas with your faith in the characters.
+- Used in the Final Boss battle of EarthBound (1994), to the extent that you, the player, implicitly destroy Giygas with your faith in the characters.

 - The popular PlayStation 3 ad "Michael", where numerous video game characters share stories of how their player led them to victory.
-Also a teaser trailer for Playstation All Stars Battle Royale.
+Also seen in a teaser trailer for PlayStation All-Stars Battle Royale.

 - Played for Laughs in Super Paper Mario, where a couple of characters assert that the almighty being that watches over them from another dimension is the only one who will understand the fourth-wall breaking control instructions.